 Eve Biddle visiting Anna Sophia Vukovich's studio

 Each month, our residents make group visits with Lauren Was and Adam Eckstrom of Ghost of a Dream and one-on-one studio visits with Co-Director Eve Biddle and our Director of Artistic Programming, Will Hutnick.
 We also bring in 2–3 guest critics per month — curators, artists, critics, professors — to give small, conversational lectures on their work.
-Afterwards, they make one-on-one studio visits with our residents — from which more than a few collaborations, group shows, and exhibitions have emerged.
+Afterwards, they make one-on-one studio visits with our residents, from which more than a few collaborations, group shows, and exhibitions have emerged.

-She has organized exhibitions at and consulted to private and public art galleries, not-for-profit organizations, art fairs, corporate environments, and co-working spaces as well as established active collaborations with New York based real estate developments forging the importance of art in the semi-public realm.
-Sarah Corona has curated extensive community-focused and public art exhibitions/festivals in the Bronx and Queens, in collaboration with New York based organizations, and initiated several pop-up galleries in vacant spaces downtown.
-She also developed the initial syllabus of the No Longer Empty Curatorial Lab, teaching emerging curators the art of exhibition making and critical thinking.
+Sarah Corona is an Independent Art Professional based in New York.
+One of her main interests is to bring art into the public realm and to discover how technology affects art and culture, arousing that astonishment that is considered a fundamental ontological element for a work of art.
+She is the founder of SARAHCROWN Art Consulting, founder of the Art In Lobbies program, and specializes in private sales and business strategies in the arts.
+She co-founded ROOMSERVICE Gallery (2015-2017), a space for artistic and cultural production and critical discourse around the curatorial practice in Williamsburg, NY and opened her own Gallery in Tribeca in the summer of 2021.She has organized exhibitions at and consulted to private and public art galleries, not-for-profit organizations, art fairs, corporate environments, and co-working spaces as well as established active collaborations with New York based real estate developments forging the importance of art in the semi-public realm.
+Sarah Corona has curated extensive community-focused and public art exhibitions/festivals in the Bronx and Queens, in collaboration with New York based Organizations, and initiated several pop-up galleries in vacant spaces in Downtown, New York.
+She also developed the initial syllabus of the NLE Curatorial Lab For No Longer Empty, New York, teaching emerging curators the art of exhibition making and critical thinking.
 Writing is another fundamental aspect of her practice.
 Sarah Corona has published numerous exhibition catalogs, essays, and +200 reviews about art and cultural events, on different international media outlets and in different languages.
 She also operates as lecturer and guest curator at New York-based arts organizations.
 Sarah Corona wrote her doctoral thesis about Chinese Contemporary Art (Alma Mater Bologna) after completing a MA in Communication and Fine Arts in Bologna, Italy.
-In 2014, she successfully completed a professional program in Art and Business at NYU.
+In 2014, she successfully completed a professional program in Art and Business at NYU New York.

 Tracy McKenna is a bicoastal independent curator with recent shows at the Flinn Gallery (Greenwich, CT), Able Baker Contemporary (Portland, ME), and Rick Wester Fine Art (Chelsea, NYC).
 Tracy began her career in the arts with positions at Washington Project for the Arts, the Phillips Collection, and ICA Boston, and served on the board of Franklin Street Works (Stamford, CT).
 She has been a Visiting Critic for the Wassaic Project and NYC Crit Club, wrote a catalogue essay for The Landing (Los Angeles), and has moderated Artist Talks for galleries in New York, Boston, and Los Angeles.
 Tracy received her BA in Cultural Philosophy at Carnegie Mellon, with a particular focus on pop culture.
 Before turning her attention to curating a decade ago, she coordinated artist-, dance-, and writer-in-residency programs for her local Title I elementary school; started a free weekly children’s art program at a library; and relocated internationally twice while raising two children.